 Fifth miracle (A blind man is healed, and a woman's reputation restored)

-5. A blind man is told by the saint that his blindness would be healed through the help of a woman.
+A blind man has been told by the saint that his blindness would be healed through the help of a woman.
 Once he finds her, she offers to moisten his eyes with milk from her breasts.
 She does so in the name of the saint and the blind man begins to see.
 Through this miracle which takes place at the martyr shrine, the woman herself is rehabilitated from scandal through the power of the saint.
 Both parties who had come to receive help make donations to the shrine.

 Borg.
 Copt.
 109, p.
 227, col. I,21–col. II,12:

-ⲙⲛⲛⲥⲁ ⲛⲁ ⲁⲡⲟⲩⲁ ⲡⲟⲩⲁ ⲉⲛⲉ ⲙⲡⲉⲛⲧⲁϥⲉⲣⲏⲧ ⲙⲙⲟϥ ϩⲙ ⲡⲉϥⲏ · ⲁⲩⲧⲁⲁⲩ ⲉⲡⲙⲁⲣⲧⲏⲣⲓⲟⲛ ⲙⲡϩⲁⲅⲓⲟⲥ ⲕⲟⲗⲟⲩⲑⲟⲥ · ⲁⲩⲟⲩⲱⲙ
+ⲙⲛⲛⲥⲁ ⲛⲁ ⲁⲡⲟⲩⲁ ⲡⲟⲩⲁ ⲉⲛⲉ ⲙⲡⲉⲛⲧⲁϥⲉⲣⲏⲧ ⲙⲙⲟϥ ϩⲙ ⲡⲉϥⲏ · ⲁⲩⲧⲁⲁⲩ ⲉⲡⲙⲁⲣⲧⲏⲣⲓⲟⲛ ⲙⲡϩⲁⲅⲓⲟⲥ ⲕⲟⲗⲟⲩⲑⲟⲥ · ⲁⲩⲟⲩⲱⲙ

-martyrion) of saint Kollouthos.
+‘After these things, each one brought from his house what he had vowed (to give).
+They donated it to the martyr shrine (martyrion) of saint Kollouthos.
 They ate and drank at his shrine (topos) and went back to their home in peace glorifying God and saint Kollouthos.’

 Sixth miracle (partially preserved) (A lame man is cured, and a prostitute saved)